 Whether or not you like chili with beans is a personal decision, and while this chili doesn’t have any, you could certainly add some if you’d like!
 I like to save my creativity for the toppings!

 I’m a total sucker for the toppings!
 Feel free to customize them to your tastes, but the way I’ve done it here is to add sliced avocado, sliced jalapeños, tortilla strips, a dollop of sour cream, sprinkle of shredded Monterey Jack (pepper jack is also amazing!) cheese, and minced cilantro.

-All you need is a big slice of Homestyle Cornbread and you’ll be all set!
+All you need is a big slice of this skillet cornbread and you’ll be all set!

 I love to serve chili like this beef and poblano version not only as a dinner on a cold night (then have leftovers the next day for lunch!), but it is awesome on game day!!
 If you’re having a lot of people over, feel free to double the recipe and keep it on the warm setting in your slow cooker, and it’ll be ready when you are.
 Plus, if you set out a bunch of different topping options, you could have a chili bar where your guests can make each bowl exactly as they like it!

 But regardless of how you serve this dish up… I know you’ll just LOVE it!!